microsoft/aitour26-WRK532-building-agentic-solutions-with-copilot-studio/lab/instructions/README.md

       Zava Inventory MCP
       ```

 1. Enter the **Server URL**.
-This should be the URL you opened from the ports tab in Visual Studio Code without the `https://` in front of it and with the `/mcp` behind it.
-For example: `something-3000.something.devtunnels.ms/mcp`.
+This should be the URL you opened earlier during the devtunnel steps without the `https://` in front of it and with the `/mcp` behind it.
+For example: `x.devtunnels.ms/mcp`.
 1. For *Authentication*, select **API key**
 1. Leave the *type* on *Header* and for *Header name* add the following value: